Four finalists. Three judges. Two days. One winner.

 McCall said the restaurants were unique, and choosing a winner was difficult.

-Edwards joked he’d been practicing for judging the contest his entire life.
+Edwards said he’d been practicing for judging the contest his entire life.

 In addition to eating delicious catfish, he said judging the event was educational.

 “I learned a lot about catfish and its production,” he said.
-“Alabama ranks second nationally in catfish production, behind Mississippi.
-Several of the restaurant owners said business had increased since they were named a contest finalist.
-I also met some nice catfish farmers who are proud of what they raise on their farms.” n
+“Alabama ranks second nationally in catfish production, behind Mississippi only.
+Those two states, combined with Arkansas and Texas, account for 96 percent of catfish production in the U.S. It’s big business, and competitions like this only help.
+Several of the restaurants said their business had increased since they were named a contest finalist.
+I also met some nice catfish farmers who are proud of what they raise on their farms.”